Abhishek-Birada/javascript/README.md

 # javascript
 Node js allows developers to write JavaScript code that runs directly in a computer like in vs codes terminal itself instead of in a browser.
 There are also other js environment other than node.js like deno.js etc
-If we don't install node.js then we cant run js file in vs code's terminal. node -v command is used for checking the version of node.js or to check whether node is installed or not. node filename.js to execute js file.
+Node js helps in executing the js file and dispalys the output If we don't install node.js then we cant run js file in vs code's terminal. node -v command is used for checking the version of node.js or to check whether node is installed or not. node filename.js to execute js file.